 As it stands, however, there is no central authority to which interested States, organisations, or individuals can refer to for guidance on this issue.
 As such, there is uncertainty as to whether specific situations qualify as armed conflicts, or not.
 This is where The Rule of Law in Armed Conflict website fits in.
-The RULAC website is a unique project developed to provide easily accessible and understandable information on current situations of violence throughout the world.
-It is run by the Geneva Academy and the University of Essex and provides up-to-date academic opinion as to whether a situation of violence constitutes an international armed conflict, a non-international armed conflict, or an internal disturbance/tension.
-Its intended audience is States and diplomats working at the United Nations, humanitarian actors, and other organisations working in affected areas.
+The RULAC website was a unique project developed to provide easily accessible and understandable information on current situations of violence throughout the world.
+It was run by the Geneva Academy and the University of Essex and provided up-to-date academic opinion as to whether a situation of violence constitutes an international armed conflict, a non-international armed conflict, or an internal disturbance/tension.
+Its intended audience was States and diplomats working at the United Nations, humanitarian actors, and other organisations working in affected areas.

 “Classification of armed conflicts is one of the most complex areas of International Humanitarian Law and can have profound implications.
 Through this project, students will not only have a chance to understand the intricacies of this area of law, but also to apply it in practice to current armed conflicts, thus gaining further knowledge on the state of conflicts worldwide.”